Definition of a class goes to header file, Student.h

 };

-members can be accessed within or outside the classIn Student.h
+private members can only be accessed within the classpublic members can be accessed within or outside the classIn Student.h:

 class Student{